Dr Sheila Long

-Long, S. (2017) Valuing the Early Childhood Education and Care Professional, unpublished paper presented at: Early Childhood Ireland Conference, UCD, 31 March, 2017
+Long, S. (2017).
+Valuing the Early Childhood Education and Care Professional, unpublished paper presented at: Early Childhood Ireland Conference, University College Dublin, 31 March, 2017.

 Long, S. (2017) Children’s Rights Education: The Pivotal role of the Mentor, unpublished paper presented at: European Early Childhood Education Research Conference, Bologna, 30-31 August, 2017